jmcerrejon/misapuntesde/src/2013/06/how-to-detect-intruders-on-your-wifi-with-raspberry-pi.md

 ---
 id: 182
 title: How to detect intruders on your WiFi with Raspberry Pi
+description: How to detect intruders on your WiFi with Raspberry Pi
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-06-10 09:00:00